Verratti goes from Euro 2016 nightmare to Euro 2020 final - News Break

 Verratti goes from Euro 2016 nightmare to Euro 2020 final

-LONDON (AP) — When Marco Verratti pulled up in training in May, he thought his European Championship was over before it had even started.
+LONDON (AP) — Marco Verratti's European Championship was almost over before it had even started.
 Again.
-The hard-working Italy midfielder had missed Euro 2016 because of a groin problem that needed surgery.
-And when he injured his right knee in training with Paris Saint-Germain on May 8, about a month before the start of Euro 2020, the 28-year-old Verratti was understandably worried.www.swiowanewssource.com
+The Italy midfielder missed Euro 2016 because of a groin problem and he thought he would miss out again when he injured his knee in training with Paris Saint-Germain.
+But Verratti is now preparing for Sunday's final against England.
+The 28-year-old Verratti returned from injury for Italy's final group game against Wales and immediately played his way back into the starting lineup.
+He has been a key part of the midfield that has propelled the Azzurri all the way to the final.www.wcn247.com

 Comments / 0